Oidlichtnwoada/AutonomousRacingCar/lab8/report/README.md

 ![](../slack/driving_video.gif)

 As can be seen in the previous video, the model generalizes pretty good and even avoids artificially added obstacles on the track.
-Nonetheless, the agent crashes in corner 5, because the track used for training has not contained such steep curves.
+Nonetheless, the agent crashes in corner 5 and 16, because the track used for training has not contained such steep curves.